openstack/python-openstackclient/doc/source/contributor/plugins.rst

 =======

 The OpenStackClient plugin system is designed so that the plugin need only be properly installed for OSC to find and use it.
-It utilizes the ``setuptools`` entry points mechanism to advertise to OSC the plugin module and supported commands.
+It utilizes Python's *entry points* mechanism to advertise to OSC the plugin module and supported commands.

 Adoption
 ========